Call Detail

 Participating artists agree to allow NCECA, the exhibition venue, and gallery visitors to photograph work while on display for educational and promotional purposes.

-NCECA may retain images of accepted works and use them for promotional and reporting purposes, including on the NCECA website, social media, print publications, and electronic communications.
+NCECA and the venue may retain images of accepted works and use them for promotional and reporting purposes, including on the NCECA/Venue website, social media, print publications, and electronic communications.
 Images may also be shared with news and arts and culture media outlets.

 CATALOG

-NCECA reserves the right to produce a color print, print-on-demand, and/or web-based catalog for the exhibition.
-The catalog may include an essay by the curator, along with statements and images of artwork by participating artists.
+NCECA reserves the right to produce a full-color print, print-on-demand, and/or digital catalog in conjunction with the exhibition.
+The catalog may include a curatorial essay, artist statements, artist biographies, and images of works by participating artists.

 If a print or print-on-demand catalog is produced, each participating artist will receive one complimentary copy.
 Additional copies may be available for purchase.